PainterQubits/Unitful.jl/docs/src/trouble.md

 3.141592653589793
 ```

+## Broken display of dimension characters in the REPL

+On some terminals with some fonts dimenstion characters such as 𝐌 are displayed as an empty box.
+Setting a wider font spacing in your terminal settings can solve this problem.

 ## Other random problems

 If using units with some of the unsigned types... well, I'm not sure what